Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ZW0OOikcWN0,1187.12,1217.6.md

 ### Transcript

-> what a big factory could look like there's some like copper things being produced over there it's like a multi-story factory going on here there's more here I have no idea what's happening here pretty sure I helped build it though and this is the starting area where I showed you guys before yeah so it's quite quite big and you can see that the the world
+> direction okay so just wanted to show you guys what a big factory could look like there's some like copper things being produced over there it's like a multi-story factory going on here there's more here I have no idea what's happening here pretty sure I helped build it though and this is the starting area where I showed you guys before yeah so it's quite quite big and you can see that the the world is also quite big